GURPREET-GANDHI/Code-hub/README.md

 # Code-hub
-Code all the trivial problems
+Code all the trivial problems in C